 How does management engage with upholding labour standards and workers’ rights?
-To a certain extent, this seems as a somewhat murky question: Isn’t it management and corporate interests which is causing all the troubles around labour standard violations in a short-sighted quest for economic gain and profit?
+For some, this is even a murky question: Isn’t it management and corporate interests which is causing all the troubles around labour standard violations in a short-sighted quest for economic gain and profit?
 And isn’t it the responsibility of states (pushed by unions, and civil society) to put restrictions on business management to ensure that workers’ rights are observed?
 Undeniably, these critical questions point into the right direction for identifying some of the longstanding systemic causes for many situations and cases of labour standard violations.
 The incentives for capitalist enterprises are directed towards lowering the costs of production and to increase profit.
 The latter sometimes even beyond any need in terms of productive efficiency, but rather in a motivation for redistributive value capture, coming along with severe forms of irresponsibility and exploitation.

 While for some managers weakening workers’ rights appears to be the default business calculation, indeed, because it leaves workers in an even weaker market position lowering the price for work, others respond more positively to the societal expectations placed upon business to act more responsibly.
 Within a drive towards corporate social responsibility, many corporations put some effort in managing labour standards with corporate philanthropy, unilateral codes of conduct and the certification of management practices according to private standards.
 And although these activities are an answer to outside pressures on the world of business, i.e. political demands, societal expectations, and legal requirements, there are also drivers from the inside of business firms such as top managers’ humanist convictions, strategic reasons or the socio-technical requirements of the value creation process.
-For example, Weil has argued that upholding such standards exactly those standards are remaining as the glue of networked business processes controlled by the property rights managing platforms and brands orchestrating today’s value creation and value capturing networks (Weil, 2019).
+For example, Weil has argued that upholding such standards functions as the glue binding networked business processes together that characterize those platforms and brands orchestrating today’s value creation and value capturing networks (Weil, 2019).

 It is fair to observe that, as far as corporate management’s contribution to the avoidance of labour standard violations is concerned, private regulation through reporting, auditing and certifying standards is key.
 Nevertheless, management of traditional capitalist corporations many times draws a fine line between technical and social standards, as well as separating between the standards for different groups of workers, and of course, between legal obligations and voluntary engagement in standard-setting.
 The resulting ambiguity is a trigger to the “whitewashing” accusations of what is to be conceived as being symbolic management only.
 However, there is also a deeper dilemma behind the dichotomy of public regulation and private governance often at the heart of debates about corporate social responsibility, corporate accountability and the social costs of private business (Vogel, 2010): Within capitalism, the private business sector is expected to be innovative, at times at the boundary to what is legally tolerated, sometimes even stretching beyond what is the acceptable standard; at the same, democratic citizens also expect to be treated as corporate citizens with inalienable rights when entering the workplace (Mückenberger, 2016; Edelman, 2016).